Saving Mr. Banks: Filming

 "I was immediately dry-mouthed by the prospect.
 It's just the hardest work that is to be done.
 There's a billion hours of video, of Walt performing as Walt Disney, being a great guy.
 But I found enough actual footage of him in interviews when he'd really like to be done with the subject ...
 When I could find him showing any legitimate kind of consternation, that was worth its weight in gold."

 — —Tom Hanks in regards to portraying Disney.

-Emma Thompson prepared for her role by studying Travers' books and letters, as well as Travers' own recordings conducted during the development of Mary Poppins, and also styled her natural hair after Travers', due to the actress's disdain for wigs.
+Emma Thompson prepared for her role by studying Travers's books and letters, as well as Travers's own recordings conducted during the development of Mary Poppins, and also styled her natural hair after Travers's, due to the actress's disdain for wigs.
 To accurately convey Walt Disney's midwestern dialect, Tom Hanks listened to archival recordings of Disney and practiced the voice while reading newspapers.
-Hanks also grew his own mustache for the role, which underwent heavy scrutiny, with the filmmakers going so far as to match the dimensions of Hanks' mustache to that of Disney's.
+Hanks also grew his own mustache for the role, which underwent heavy scrutiny, with the filmmakers going so far as to match the dimensions of Hanks's mustache to that of Disney's.
 Jason Schwartzman and B. J. Novak worked closely with Richard M. Sherman during pre-production and filming.
 Sherman described the actors as "perfect talents" for their roles as himself and his brother, Robert.
-Costume designer Daniel Orlandi had Thompson wear authentic jewelry borrowed from the Walt Disney Family Museum, and ensured that Hanks' wardrobe included the Smoke Tree Ranch emblem from the Palm Springs property embroidered on his neckties, which Disney always wore.
+Costume designer Daniel Orlandi had Thompson wear authentic jewelry borrowed from the Walt Disney Family Museum, and ensured that Hanks's wardrobe included the Smoke Tree Ranch emblem from the Palm Springs property embroidered on his neckties, which Disney always wore.
 The design department also had to recreate several of the costumed Disney characters as they appeared in the 1960s.
 Filming lasted nine weeks and was completed on November 22, 2012.
 Walt Disney Animation Studios reproduced animation of Tinker Bell for the scene that recreates an opening segment from an episode of Walt Disney Presents.
 The film was filmed in 2.40:1 widescreen.